Author + information

 - Patrick W. Serruys, MD, PhD∗ (, )

-- investigators of ABSORB Cohort A, B and EXTEND trials
+- on behalf of the investigators of ABSORB Cohort A, B and EXTEND trials

 - ↵∗International Center for Circulatory Health, NHLI, Imperial College London, London, United Kingdom, P.O. box 2125, Rotterdam 3000CC, the Netherlands